acad2/pride/docs/audio/audiolibrary.md

         any number of times.

-        Note that Instructions must be executed to have any effect, and that they do not happen inline, even if priority is 0.0.
+        Note that Instructions must be executed to have any effect, and that they do not happen inline even if the priority is 0.0.
+In order to access the result of the executed function, a callback function can be provided.
-        Because they do not execute in the current scope, the return value from the method call is not available through this mechanism.

 Latency
 --------